kwame-Owusu/portfolio-website/README.md

 ## Stack

 - [Astro](https://astro.build/) - The web framework for content-driven websites.
-- [JSX](https://react.dev/) -Javascript framework, im still not an expert, but there are sprinkles of it in this project.
+- [JSX](https://react.dev/) - Javascript framework, im still not an expert, but there are sprinkles of it in this project.
 - [Chakra UI](https://chakra-ui.com/) - A simple, modular and accessible component library for React.
 - [Animate css](https://animate.style/) - Simple Css Library for creating quick and seamless animations.
+- [MDX](https://mdxjs.com/) - Markdown for the component era, used in my blog section and posts.

 > 🧑‍🚀 **Before diving into coding the website, I create a simple design  to better visualize the end goal.**